witnet/aragon-govern-discord-integration/README.md

 # aragon-govern-discord-integration

 Enables voting on Aragon Govern using Discord reactions.
-Powered by Witnet.
+Powered by [Witnet](https://www.witnet.io/).

 This repository uses lerna as a monorepo tool.
 Currently, there are two packages:

 - [Bot]: contains the logic for Aragon's conversational discord bot.
-- [Server]: acts as a middleware to publish read message reactions from the Discord API and publish it through a public REST API.
+- [Server]: acts as a middleware to read message reactions from the Discord API, and then publish the results through a public REST API.

 ## Available commands